Andrea/andrea.github.io/_posts/2025-11-23-first-last.markdown

 ---

 I ran a workshop at [LAST Conference](https://www.meetup.com/tech-leaders-collective/) on the 21th November.
-It was ny first LAST conference,  it was an a great event however it will be my last.
+It was my first LAST conference,  it was an a great event however it will be my last.
 Don't worry!
 It will be my last one because they have decided to rebrand the conference to be Signal Not Noise.

 ![A nice picture of Andrea by Sonal Premi]({{site.images}}/2025/last-sonal.png)